Vamsi2309/CNAPP-DASHBOARD/README.md

 ### Adding a Widget

-If you want to add a widget, please add it to the **CWPP Dashboard** section.
+If you want to add a widget, please add it to the **CWPP category** section.
 In this section, there is no `chartType`, so for any new widget, the default `chartType` is set to `empty`.

 ---